wildsystems/ESP32-C6-DIY-controller/README.md

 - NTC sensors are read via the internal ADC1.
 - DHT21 requires at least a 2-second interval between readings.
 - DS18B20 supports multiple sensors on a single 1-Wire bus.
-- Flow sensor input should have a pull-up if not already onboard.
 - PWM input can be measured using capture/timer functionality.
 - PWM output can be generated via LEDC or MCPWM peripheral.
 - Relay outputs can be connected to opto-isolated relay modules.